Meghajain84/Credit_Risk_Analysis/README.md

 * <font color="blue"> Precision (High/Low risk): .07/1 </font>
 * <font color="blue"> Recall (High/Low risk): .91/.94 </font>

-<font color="blue"> Balanced accuracy score looks good, and recall also looks good. </font>
+<font color="blue"> Bothe balanced accuracy score and recall are looking good. </font>

 ## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.